aaronburt/guide-aaronburt/docs/Defeat-Twitch-Tailscale.md

 *.iplocation.io iplocation.io
 ```

 Select the ACL and use the 'connector' ACL and save.
 Perfect!
 You have successfully set up a VPN to bypass Twitch AdBlock for everyone who happens to use your Tailnet as well.
+You may need to disconnect and reconnect your Tailscale client to update the approvers, this is perhaps a bug with App connectors now.